MicrosoftDocs/dynamics-365-customer-engagement/ce/linkedin/install-sales-navigator.md

     > [!div class="mx-imgBorder"]
     > ![Verify installation](media/verify-solution-installation.png "Verify installation")

-4. Select **Go to Configuration**<!--Where will this show up?
-It doesn't seem to be illustrated anywhere. -->, and follow the steps in [Enable LinkedIn Sales Navigator](#enable-linkedin-sales-navigator).
+4. When the installation is completed, select **Go to Configuration** and follow the steps to [Enable LinkedIn Sales Navigator](#enable-linkedin-sales-navigator).

 ## Enable LinkedIn Sales Navigator